jassskalkat/login_page/README.txt

+# Login Page

 A very basic implementation of Java Servlets and JSPs using
 1. Eclipse IDE
-2. Apache Tomcat Server v8.5
+2. Apache Tomcat Server

 Three JSP files login.jsp, welcome.jsp, photos.jsp have been created.